More than 100 children and their families were in attendance for the event Friday night

-Kerstner will oversee the Grizzly Center for Graduates and Champions, the new academic center for student-athletes which will provide tutorial support and other resources to assist them in the classroom.
-She will also serve as the administrator of the Grizzly tennis, volleyball and softball teams.
-Additionally, Kerstner will oversee the Lifeskills program which aids student-athletes in making the transition between university life and post-graduation responsibilities.
-In her capacity as SWA, Kerstner will ensure gender equity within the athletic department and deal with Title IX issues that may arise.
+Kerstner oversees the Grizzly Center for Graduates and Champions, the academic center for student-athletes which provides tutorial support and other resources to assist them in the classroom.
+Additionally, Kerstner oversees the Lifeskills program which aids student-athletes in making the transition between university life and post-graduation responsibilities.
+In her capacity as SWA, she will ensure gender equity within the athletic department and deal with Title IX issues that may arise.

-Prior to joining the Grizzy staff Kerstner served a four-year stint at Radford University as the Director of Student-Athlete Support Services.
+Prior to joining the Oakland staff, Kerstner served a four-year stint at Radford University as the Director of Student-Athlete Support Services.
 She oversaw all academic services, including the tutorial center and advising.
-Kerstner was also the Student Athlete Advisory Committee advisor at Radford.
+Kerstner was also the Student-Athlete Advisory Committee advisor at Radford.

 A 1995 graduate of Concordia University in Wisconsin, Kerstner earned a bachelor's degree in social work as well as a bachelor's of art.
-She earned a Masters in student personnel administration with an emphasis in counseling from Concordia in 1999.
-While at Concordia Kerstner served as a resident director and an alcohol and drug educator.
+She earned a Master's degree in student personnel administration with an emphasis in counseling from Concordia in 1999.
+While at Concordia, Kerstner served as a resident director and an alcohol and drug educator.